Richard Swinefield

 Richard Swinefield (or Richard de Swinfield; died 15 March 1317) was a medieval Bishop of Hereford, England.
-He graduated doctor of divinity before holding a number of ecclesiastical offices, including that of Archdeacon of London.
+He graduated as a doctor of divinity before holding several ecclesiastical offices, including that of Archdeacon of London.
 As a bishop, he dedicated considerable efforts to securing the canonisation of Thomas de Cantilupe, his predecessor, for whom he had worked during his lifetime.
-Active in his diocese, he devoted little time to politics.
-He was buried in Hereford Cathedral where a memorial to his memory still stands.
+Active in his diocese, he devoted little time to national political life.
+He was noted for his hostility to Jews and demanded their removal from Christian society, and ultimately, from England.
+He was buried in Hereford Cathedral, where his memorial still stands.

 Rise in the Church

 Swinefield's last name may come from Swingfield located near Folkestone, Kent.
 His father was Stephen of Swinfield, who died in 1282, and his brother Stephen remained a layman.
 No other information about his family and upbringing, including his date of birth, has emerged.
-He was a doctor of divinity degree, but where he graduated is not known.
+He held a doctor of divinity degree, but where he graduated is not known.